We’ve all been in projects where we’ve started to doubt ourselves. We start to question the whole thing with thoughts like:

 - Are we going down the right path?

-It’s easy to lose track of the big vision when you’re in the weeds of a project.
-That’s why it is important to have a Design Brief to help ground you and your team as the opportunity you’re tackling gets more wicked and complex.
-Simply put, your Design Brief is a charter, the North Star, for your project that helps you focus your approach to solving a specific design challenge.
+It’s easy to lose track of the big vision, but a Design Brief is a powerful tool to guide us.
+Just like a North Star, a Design Brief grounds you and your team as the opportunity you’re tackling gets more wicked and complex.
+Simply put, your Design Brief is a charter for your project that helps you focus your approach to solving a specific design challenge.

 What is a Design Brief?

 This document is generally co-created as a team at the beginning of a project and becomes your compass along the way.
-At the onset, it is tempting to make it perfect, but it doesn’t have to be.
-Just settle for good enough.
-Why?
+Each and every team member should contribute to and review the Design Brief to ensure shared understanding at all levels.
+At the onset, it is tempting to make the Design Brief perfect, but it doesn’t have to be.
+Just settle for good enough rather than tirelessly capturing every detail and nuance.
 The Design Brief is meant to be a guide, not a set of rules.
-Having this mindset is important because we want to remain flexible, as we need to leave room for pivots as we reach new learning milestones.
-We don’t want to be too wedded to certain ideas.

 Throughout the project, refer to your Design Brief at each of your project’s milestones and ask yourself the following: